muratbayrktr/OOP-DesignPrinciples-SOLID/README.md

 ### 3. Liskov Substitution Principle (LSP)
 #### Definition
 Derived classes must be substitutable for their base classes.
-This principle ensures that a subclass can replace its superclass without affecting the program's correctness【25†source】.
+This principle ensures that a subclass can replace its superclass without affecting the program's correctness.

 #### Benefits
 - **Improved Code Reusability**: Ensures subclasses fulfill the contract of the superclass.